Qantas shares soar on financing deal as rivals cut more capacity

 It is continuing with a costly programme to upgrade the interior of its grounded Airbus SE AIR.PA A380 super-jumbos, in an expression of confidence demand will eventually return to normal.

-Virgin is also looking to close its New Zealand cabin crew and pilot bases and its pilot base for low-cost arm Tigerair Australia in Melbourne, in a sign it will not be back to business as usual when demand returns.
+Virgin is also looking to close its New Zealand cabin crew and pilot bases and its pilot base for low-cost arm Tigerair Australia in Melbourne, in a sign it would not return to business as usual when demand returns.

 "We plan to return Tigerair Australia and Virgin Australia to the skies as soon as it is viable to do so.
 However, I am mindful that how we operate today may look different when we get to the other side of this crisis," Virgin Chief Executive Paul Scurrah said in a statement.